rky0930/tf_dev_summit_2019/README.md

           - Define matrix
             - ex) accuracy
           - Wrap the existing training code
-          - Start Training
+          - Start Training !
-          - The progress of traing is showed within Tensor Board
+          - The progress of traing is showed within Tensor Board in Colab(Jupyter Notebook)
-          - Go to "HPARAMS" dashboard
+            - Go to "HPARAMS" dashboard in TensorBoard Top Menu
               - TABLE VIEW
                 - Each run is represented by a row
                 - Each columns for each of the hyper parameters
                 - Filtering and Sorting are available in the matrix
               - PARALLEL COORDINATES VIEW
               - SCATTER PLOT MATRIX VIEW